Sunday, August 30, 2020

 Businesses like Halal restaurants are thriving within the vicinity of the Golden Mosque.

 For health reasons, animal products sometimes carry diseases transferrable to humans.
-Regular consumption would develop into diseases like common hypertension and high cholesterol, leading to cardiac disorders or heart ailments.
+Regular consumption can develop into diseases like common hypertension and high cholesterol, leading to cardiac disorders or heart ailments.

 Since the pandemic, we have preferred to eat organic vegetables, which we grow on our newly developed farm.
 We just want a healthier body to boost our immunity to fight diseases.

-The world and humanity have to be health-conscious because now we realize how vulnerable we are to acquiring diseases if we don't practice the best health practices and lifestyles.
+The world and humanity must be health-conscious.
+We now understand how vulnerable we are to diseases if we don't adopt the best health practices and lifestyles.
+It's not just a choice; it's a responsibility.

 The taste of Eid is just as tasteful as any cuisine in the world.
-However, they have made it to level up on their practice of the highest health standard.
+However, they have improved their practice to the highest health standard.

 We always choose to be healthy.
 We choose to be well.